malliaridis/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.markdown

 -----------

 @add_toggle_cpp
--#  Most of the material shown here is trivial (if you have any doubt, please refer to the tutorials in
+Most of the material shown here is trivial (if you have any doubt, please refer to the tutorials in previous sections).
-    previous sections).
 Let's check the general structure of the C++ program:

 -   Load an image (can be BGR or grayscale)
 -   Create two windows (one for dilation output, the other for erosion)
 -   Create a set of two Trackbars for each operation:
     -   The first trackbar "Element" returns either **erosion_elem** or **dilation_elem**
     -   The second trackbar "Kernel size" return **erosion_size** or **dilation_size** for the corresponding operation.
 -   Every time we move any slider, the user's function **Erosion** or **Dilation** will be called and it will update the output image based on the current trackbar values.

 Let's analyze these two functions:

--#  **erosion:**
+### erosion
 @snippet cpp/tutorial_code/ImgProc/Morphology_1.cpp erosion

 The function that performs the *erosion* operation is @ref cv::erode .
 As we can see, it receives three arguments:
 -   *src*: The source image
 -   *erosion_dst*: The output image
 -   *element*: This is the kernel we will use to perform the operation.
 If we do not specify, the default is a simple `3x3` matrix.
 Otherwise, we can specify its shape.
 For this, we need to use the function cv::getStructuringElement :
     @snippet cpp/tutorial_code/ImgProc/Morphology_1.cpp kernel

     We can choose any of three shapes for our kernel:

     -   Rectangular box: MORPH_RECT
     -   Cross: MORPH_CROSS
     -   Ellipse: MORPH_ELLIPSE

     Then, we just have to specify the size of our kernel and the *anchor point*.
 If not specified, it is assumed to be in the center.

 That is all.
 We are ready to perform the erosion of our image.
 @end_toggle

 @add_toggle_python
--#  Most of the material shown here is trivial (if you have any doubt, please refer to the tutorials in
+Most of the material shown here is trivial (if you have any doubt, please refer to the tutorials in previous sections).
-    previous sections).
 Let's check the general structure of the python script:

-    -   Load an image (can be BGR or grayscale)
+-#   Load an image (can be BGR or grayscale)
-    -   Create two windows (one for erosion output, the other for dilation)
+-#   Create two windows (one for erosion output, the other for dilation) with a set of trackbars each
-    -   Create two sets of two Trackbars for each operation / window:
-        -   The first trackbar "Element" returns the mapped value for the morphological type (1 = rectangle, 2 = cross, 3 = ellipse)
+    -   The first trackbar "Element" returns the value for the morphological type that will be mapped (1 = rectangle, 2 = cross, 3 = ellipse)
-        -   The second trackbar "Kernel size" returns the size of the element for the corresponding operation.
+    -   The second trackbar "Kernel size" returns the size of the element for the corresponding operation
-    -   Every time we move any slider, the user's function **Erosion** or **Dilation** will be called and it will update the output image based on the current trackbar values.
+    -   Every time we move any slider, the user's function **Erosion** or **Dilation** will be called and it will update the output image based on the current trackbar values

 Let's analyze these two functions:

--#  **erosion:**
+### erosion
 @snippet python/tutorial_code/imgProc/erosion_dilatation/morphology_1.py erosion

 The function that performs the *erosion* operation is @ref cv::erode .
 As we can see, it receives two arguments and returns the processed image:
 -   *src*: The source image
 -   *element*: The kernel we will use to perform the operation.
 We can specify its shape by using the function cv::getStructuringElement :
     @snippet python/tutorial_code/imgProc/erosion_dilatation/morphology_1.py kernel

     We can choose any of three shapes for our kernel:

     -   Rectangular box: MORPH_RECT
     -   Cross: MORPH_CROSS
     -   Ellipse: MORPH_ELLIPSE

 Then, we just have to specify the size of our kernel and the *anchor point*.
 If the anchor point not specified, it is assumed to be in the center.

 That is all.
 We are ready to perform the erosion of our image.
 @end_toggle

-@note Additionally, there is another parameter that allows you to perform multiple erosions (iterations) at once.
-However, We haven't used it in this simple tutorial.
+@note Additionally, there are further parameters that allow you to perform multiple erosions (iterations) at once and also set the border type and value.
+However, We haven't used those in this simple tutorial.
 You can check out the reference for more details.

--#  **dilation:**
+### dilation

 The code is below.
 As you can see, it is completely similar to the snippet of code for **erosion**.
 Here we also have the option of defining our kernel, its anchor point and the size of the operator to be used.
 @add_toggle_cpp
 @snippet cpp/tutorial_code/ImgProc/Morphology_1.cpp dilation
 @end_toggle

 @add_toggle_python
 @snippet python/tutorial_code/imgProc/erosion_dilatation/morphology_1.py dilation
 @end_toggle

 Results
 -------